sjf25/bloom-filter/README.md

 out_file = open('/path/to/some/file/some_file', 'wb')
 filter.write(out_file)

-# read in a bloom filter that was save to a file
+# read in a bloom filter that was saved to a file
 in_file = open('/path/to/some/file/other_file', 'rb')
 other_filter = BloomFilter.open(in_file)
 ```